liiiiii/webpage/_pages/about.md

 ---

 Welcome to my site!
-My name is Xiaojie Li, and I am a fourth-year Ph.D. student in Quantitative Marketing at Simon Business School, University of Rochester.
+My name is Xiaojie Li, and I am a fifth-year Ph.D. student in Quantitative Marketing at Simon Business School, University of Rochester.